Luxembourg City family offices · Cross-border positioning

 What the AIF wrapper costs the operating brand in America.

 • SCSp, RAIF, and SIF acronyms leading the materials.
-The US institutional partner reads the structure language as the firm and asks for a primer rather than for the operating thesis.
-The operating brand never reaches the front of the room.
+The US institutional partner judges the structure language as GMA and asks for a primer rather than for the operating thesis.
+The operating brand never reaches the front of the meeting.

 • Luxembourg domicile facts presented as the lead signal.
 Luxembourg as a fund-domicile is a platform fact, not a category.
-The American reader cannot place the firm in a US category from the Luxembourg fact alone.
+The American buyer cannot place GMA in a US category from the Luxembourg fact alone.

 • EUR-denominated track records and case studies.
 The US co-investor has to convert and re-contextualise before the result registers, and most will not finish the translation.

 • Generic family-office positioning copy.
-Boilerplate that could describe any Luxembourg-domiciled vehicle, with no surface-level distinction between the principal capital thesis and the structure that carries it.
+Boilerplate that could describe any Luxembourg-domiciled vehicle, with no surface-level distinction between the owner capital thesis and the structure that carries it.

 • Absence of US-peer-set references.
-The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US institutional reader cannot place it on a comparison axis.
+The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US institutional buyer cannot place it on a comparison axis.

 How engagements start